The PROFILES registry

 Results of PROFILES studies will contribute to better care and aftercare for both patients and survivors. (read more)

 PROFILES is a tool that enables data collection management; from inviting patients to participation in studies, to collecting patient-reported outcomes data via web-based or mailed questionnaires, and linking these data with clinical data.
-PROFILES contains a large web-based component and is linked directly to clinical data from the population-based Eindhoven cancer registry.
+PROFILES contains a large web-based component and is linked directly to clinical data from the population-based Netherlands cancer registry.
 The availability of a control cohort of approximately 2000 persons from the general population who complete the same basic questionnaire annually will provide the opportunity to estimate the unique impact of cancer, beyond that of normal aging and comorbidities.

 Raw data from the PROFILES registry is available for non-commercial scientific research, subject to study question, privacy, and confidentiality restrictions, and registration. (read more)